Domestic Prosperity and Global Freedom Act: Debate and discussion

-The organization Heritage Action for America argued in favor of the bill, charging that the "Department of Energy is refusing to move forward on approximately 24 applications to export liquified natural gas (LNG) to non-FTA countries... onerous delays (that) are detrimental to America's international competitiveness."
+The organization Heritage Action argued in favor of the bill, charging that the "Department of Energy is refusing to move forward on approximately 24 applications to export liquified natural gas (LNG) to non-FTA countries... onerous delays (that) are detrimental to America's international competitiveness."
 Some of the current applications have been waiting for a determination from the Department of Energy for over 2 years.
 Heritage Action said that how a member of Congress voted on this bill would be reflected in the organization's scorecard.

 The United States Chamber of Commerce supported the bill, arguing that it would "eliminate trade barriers limiting and delaying export of natural gas and bringing more supply of this critical energy source to the world, while spurring additional investment in new domestic production."
-They cited a study by the Department of Energy from December 2012 that concluded "the U.S. would experience net economic benefits from increased LNG exports."
+They cited a study by the U.S. Department of Energy from December 2012 that concluded "the U.S. would experience net economic benefits from increased LNG exports."

 The trade organization America's Energy Advantage opposed the bill arguing that "the unlimited and unchecked export of LNG to nations that have yet to sign free trade agreements with the U.S. will undermine the efforts of U.S. trade negotiators to open closed markets to all American goods and services."
 The organization argued that allowing greater exports of LNG would increase "domestic natural gas and electricity prices for every American."